Deep-Symmetry/afterglow/README.md

-Although Afterglow is far from finished, its first release reflects the fact that it is ready for the world to start exploring it and helping decide the directions in which to grow next (as well as identifying areas where the documentation needs clarification or reinforcement!)
+Although Afterglow is far from finished, its first release reflects the fact that it is ready for the world to start exploring it and helping decide the directions in which to grow next (as well as identifying areas where the documentation needs clarification or reinforcement).

 Most of the crazy ideas have panned out and been implemented, and I am fleshing out the basic details needed for everyday use.
 The examples